tapangoel1994/EcoEvoDynamicsInPeriodicEnvironments/README.md

    4. Read through the code in Code\utils\PopulationSteadyStateFunction.m
    5. Read through the code in Code\utils\InvasionDynamics.m

-Now, you should be able to generate all the figures in the paper (except figure 1 and the diagrams in figure 3) by simply running the corresponding Code\Figure_FigureNumber.m file.
+Now, you should be able to generate all the figures in the paper (except figure 1 and the diagrams in figure 3) by simply running the corresponding Code\Figure\<FigureNumber>.m file.
 Make sure you are in the ./Code directory while running those scripts.

 ## Folder content description